Knowledge Rx highlights the latest information and resources on health care and trends. Check out

 the resources or a book to learn more about maintaining good health habits.

-The Community Health Library is located on the first floor of Summa Barberton Hospital and is open 10 a.m. to 3 p.m.
-Monday through Friday.
+The Community Health Library Branch is located on the first floor of Summa Barberton Hospital just off the Central Elevators.
+Our hours are Monday-Friday 10 a.m. to 3 p.m.
 Our phone number is 330-615-3105.
-Please e-mail any questions to email@example.com.
-Visit us at www.barbertonlibrary.org and click on Health Library for information and resources.
+Send your e-mail questions to firstname.lastname@example.org.